 A setting window will pop up and you can title the text by adjusting the settings.
 If you want to italicize text similar to the normal italic font style, you can select Horizontal, and set the Shear Angle around 10.
 I set it to 25 to show a more obvious tilt.

 That’s how you tilt text using the Shear tool when the font doesn’t have an italic variation by default.
-If you decide to change the font and it has italic, follow the method below.
+If you decide to change the font and it has italics, follow the method below.

-2. Change Character Style
+Method 2: Change Character Style

 Step 1: Select the text and find a font that has a small arrow next to it and a number next to the font name.
 The arrow means that there’s a submenu (more font variations) and the numbers show how many variations the font has, most likely you’ll find Italic.